-The Company's performance stock units currently outstanding can be settled in either Class A Common Stock or cash upon vesting at the Company's discretion.
-The Company intends to settle all performance stock units in Class A Common Stock and has sufficient shares available under the LTIP to settle the units in Class A Common Stock at the potential future vesting dates.
+The Company's PSUs currently outstanding can be settled in either Class A Common Stock or cash upon vesting at the Company's discretion.
+The Company intends to settle all PSUs in Class A Common Stock and has sufficient shares available under the LTIP to settle the units in Class A Common Stock at the potential future vesting dates.
 Accordingly, the PSUs have been treated as equity-based awards with their fair values determined as of the grant or modification date, as applicable.
 The fair values of the awards are estimated using a Monte Carlo valuation model.
 The Monte Carlo valuation model is based on random projections of stock price paths and must be repeated numerous times to achieve a probabilistic assessment.
 Expected volatility was calculated based on the historical volatility of the Company's Class A Common Stock, and the risk-free interest rate is based on U.S. Treasury yield curve rates with maturities consistent with the vesting periods.

-The following table summarizes the key assumptions and related information used to determine the fair value of performance stock units awarded during the periods presented:
+The following table summarizes the key assumptions and related information used to determine the fair value of PSUs measured during the periods presented:

-2020 Awards (1) 2021 Awards (2) 2022 Awards (Pre-Merger) 2022 Awards (Post-Merger) Weighted average fair value per share \$10.81 \$12.79 \$13.81 \$14.11 Number of simulations 10,000,000 10,000,000 10,000,000 10,000,000 Expected implied stock volatility 68.5% 99.5% 96.3% 66.1% Dividend yield % % % % Risk-free interest rate 3.2% 2.3% 2.7% 3.4%
+Year Ended December 31, 2023 2022 2021 Weighted average fair value per share \$18.19 \$12.59 \$9.36 Number of simulations 10,000,000 10,000,000 10,000,000 Weighted Average Expected implied stock volatility 55.4% 72.3% 99.8% Dividend yield % % % Weighted Average risk-free interest rate 4.2% 3.2% 0.8%